An NFL Player Says The Groping Allegations Against Jameis Winston Are “Not True”

 BuzzFeed News first reported that the NFL has launched an official investigation into the matter.
 “The League has been informed that you may have been the victim of such a violation perpetrated by Tampa Bay Buccaneers player Jameis Winston.
 The league takes allegations of this nature very seriously and has opened an investigation into this matter,” the NFL said in a letter to the driver.

-On Sunday, the NFL declined to comment about whether Darby has or plans to speak to investigators and on Clune's request that the NFL investigate Darby.
+On Sunday, the NFL declined to comment about whether Darby has or plans to speak to investigators, and on Clune's request that the NFL investigate Darby.

 Darby’s spokesperson hasn’t responded to a request for comment about who else was in the car — specifically in the front passenger seat — if Darby has been contacted by NFL investigators, and if Darby would be available for an interview.
 (Darby is scheduled to play in a game on Sunday evening.)